parishwadomkar/Optimization/LargeScaleOptimization/README.md

 That file provides exported optimization outputs in spreadsheet form and can be used to inspect installed assets, operational values, and aggregated performance indicators in more detail.

-### Main findings from the optimization

-For the full Gothenburg case study discussed in the associated paper, the integrated optimization shows that:

-- **medium chargers dominate** the public charging network because they provide the best cost-throughput trade-off for typical urban dwell times,
-- **user redirection alone** yields modest gains, mainly by reducing local peak-capacity needs,
-- **battery storage without PV** has limited value because it mainly shifts grid purchases in time,
-- **PV materially changes the economics**, reducing grid purchases and making more locations attractive for redirected charging demand,
-- and the **combined PV + BESS + redirection configuration** yields the strongest profit improvement and the largest reduction in purchased grid electricity.

-These results illustrate the core message of the repository: charger deployment, local renewable generation, storage scheduling, and spatial flexibility should be planned together rather than in isolation.

 ---

 ## Contact / support